-Giacomo Musile is a postdoctoral fellow at the Unit of Forensic Medicine of the University of Verona (Verona, Italy).
+Giacomo Musile is a Research Fellow at the Unit of Forensic Medicine of the University of Verona (Verona, Italy).

-In 2007, he received the BSc degree in Chemistry (Analytical Chemistry curriculum) from University of Messina (Messina, Italy).
+In 2007, he received a BSc degree in Chemistry (Analytical Chemistry curriculum) from the University of Messina (Messina, Italy).
 His academic formation continued at the University of Torino (Torino, Italy).
-In 2010, he received the MSc degree in Chemistry (Forensic Analytical Chemistry curriculum) discussing an MSc thesis focused on the development of an SPME-GC-MS method for the determination of the home-made explosive TATP.
-In 2012, he enrolled in the PhD course in Forensic Medicine and Science at the Unit of Forensic Medicine of the University of Verona.
-He obtained his PhD in April 2015, discussing a thesis entitled 'Determination of new psychoactive substances in complex matrices by using methods based on micro-analytical systems'.
-Since 2012 his research work aims at developing innovative analytical methods based on HPLC-MS, CE-UV, HPLC-FL and paper-based microfluidics so far applied in forensic toxicology and thanatochemistry studies.
+In 2010, he received the MSc degree in Chemistry (Forensic Analytical Chemistry curriculum) discussing an MSc thesis focused on the development of an SPME-GC-MS method for the determination of the homemade explosive TATP.
+In 2012, he enrolled in the Ph.D. course in Forensic Medicine and Science at the Unit of Forensic Medicine of the University of Verona.
+He obtained his Ph.D. in April 2015, discussing a thesis entitled 'Determination of new psychoactive substances in complex matrices by using methods based on micro-analytical systems'.
+Since 2012 his research work aims at developing innovative analytical methods based on HPLC-MS, CE-UV, HPLC-FL, and paper-based microfluidics so far applied in forensic toxicology and thanatochemistry studies.